 Aside from the Browning BAR, the .270 Winchester is almost non-existent in semi-automatic rifles.
 On the other hand, the .308 Winchester is relatively common in semi-automatic sporting rifles like the AR-10 and M1A.

-Though there is quite a bit of overlap in barrel lengths, .270 rifles often have slightly longer barrels than .308 rifles.
+Though there is quite a bit of overlap in barrel lengths, .270 rifles often have longer barrels than .308 rifles.
 That’s not a hard and fast rule though, and 22″ and 24″ barrels are very common for both cartridges.

-All things considered, identical rifles chambered in .270 Winchester tend to be slightly longer, heavier, and more unwieldy than rifles chambered in .308.
+With all that in mind, rifles chambered in .270 Winchester tend to be slightly longer, heavier, and more unwieldy than rifles chambered in .308.

 The Winchester Model 70 Super Grade illustrates these differences well.